jacksund/simmate/tutorials/06_Build_custom_workflows.md

 There are still a lot of things we would want to do with our new workflow.
 For example, what if we want to...
 - modify a complex workflow (such as `diffusion.vasp.neb-all-paths-mit`)
 - create a custom workflow using a new program like USPEX or ABINIT
-- use a custom database to save our workflow results
+- use a custom database table to save our workflow results
 - access the workflow in the website interface
 - access our workflow from other scripts (and the `get_workflow` function)

 For creating complex workflows and databases, you'll need to read through our API documentation, where we cover advanced cases.
 Also, don't be hesitate to [post a question on our forum](https://github.com/jacksund/simmate/discussions/categories/q-a).
 We can also tell you the best place to start.

 Accessing our workflow on the website or in scripts is much easier, and we will cover it in the next tutorial -- while we tackle custom database tables as the same time.
-Continue to [the next tutorial](https://github.com/jacksund/simmate/blob/main/tutorials/07_Building_custom_datatables.md) when you're ready.
+Continue to [the next tutorial](https://github.com/jacksund/simmate/blob/main/tutorials/07_Build_custom_datatables_and_apps.md) when you're ready.